 RELATED: 9 Overtimes: How NCAA's Wacky Rules Created the Longest Game in College Football History

-Porter Jr.'s offseason training plan has definitely been working, as he continues to progress each year.
-From his freshman year to now his junior year, he looks like a completely different player.
+Porter Jr.'s offseason training plan has definitely worked, as he continued to progress each year.
+From his freshman year to his junior year, he looks like a completely different player.
 He looks fearless on the field, ready to take on whatever receiver is in front of him.
 This is exactly the mentality that the whole Penn State defense needs, especially with some of the high-powered offenses on the schedule ahead.

-Porter Jr. Highlights Coach Franklin's Changes for Penn State
+Porter Jr. Highlighted Coach Franklin's Changes for Penn State

 RELATED: These Penn State Players Will Help the Nittany Lions Rebound in 2022

-This Penn State defense is ready to turn heads with their play this season.
-With plenty of important games still coming up, the big opportunities for these players are just starting.
-If Porter Jr. can continue to make plays when these moments come, he could very well become the first Penn State cornerback ever to be selected in the first round of the NFL draft.
+Last year's Penn State defense was ready to turn heads with their play.
+If Porter Jr. can continue to make plays when these moments come, he could very well become more than just the first Penn State cornerback ever to be selected in the first round of the NFL draft.
 Quarterbacks are going to have to be extra careful when the Porter name makes its way back into professional football.

 It must have seemed like a lot to live up to, having a father who was a star in the NFL and a Super Bowl champion, but Porter Jr. seems to be doing it.
 He has used his resources to his advantage and has continued to get better each year.
 There is no telling yet just how high his ceiling might be, and as good as he has been this year, the best of Joey Porter Jr. is still yet to come.